 5. This Poison Heart by Kalynn Bayron

-This Poison Heart follows Briseis.
-She has a magic gift where she can magic tiny seeds grow into rich blooms with a single touch.
+We follow Briseis, she can magic tiny seeds to grow into rich blooms with a single touch.

 Her aunt dies and wills her a dilapidated estate in rural New York.
-And it’s there she must uncover her family’s heritage and secrets.
+She must uncover her family’s heritage and secrets.

-Kalynn Bayron writes forest imagery so perfectly.
-The cottagecore imagery is beautiful.
+Kalynn Bayron writes beautiful cottagecore imagery.
 And I love the plant references.

-I also really appreciate that Poison Heart features supportive same sex parents.
+I also love the supportive same sex parents.
 Often in YA Fantasy the heroine has a tragic backstory with missing parents.
-So it was refreshing to read about supportive parents.
+Reading about supportive parents is refreshing.

 Representation: wlw romance, queer Black main character, supportive same sex parents